8.2 Basic Concepts of Bipolar Disorders

 Bipolar Disorders

-Bipolar II Disorder is defined by a pattern of depressive episodes and hypomanic episodes, but individuals have never experienced a full-blown manic episode typical of Bipolar I Disorder.
+Bipolar II Disorder is defined by a pattern of depressive episodes and hypomanic episodes.
+The hypomania episodes last at least 4 consecutive days and present most of the day, nearly every day.
+But individuals do not experience the full-blown manic episodes typical of Bipolar I disorder.
 Individuals with Bipolar II Disorder often have higher productivity when they are hypomanic and may exhibit increased irritability.[8]

 Cyclothymia is defined by periods of hypomanic symptoms and depressive symptoms lasting for at least two years (1 year in children and adolescents).
 However, the symptoms do not meet the diagnostic requirements for hypomanic episodes or depressive episodes.[9]
 Individuals with cyclothymia do not experience the same severity or impairment in functioning as seen in individuals with bipolar disorder.
 Individuals with cyclothymia are often able to maintain work, personal relationships, etc.